-A typical treatment can take anywhere from thirty to sixty minutes.
+A typical treatment can take anywhere from 30 to 60 minutes.
 First, a numbing cream such as Lidocaine or Tetracaine is applied to the area that will receive treatment.
-After twenty minutes, a thin layer of clear gel is applied to cool and protect the skin.
+After 20 minutes, a thin layer of clear gel is applied to cool and protect the skin.

 Protective eye shields are then put in place.
 The flat sapphire or quartz tip (also called a handpiece) that transmits the light is positioned in the gel, administering a series of quick pulses that are sequentially applied to the area.
 This may appear as several harmless bright flashes as the light transmits through the skin.